 The average pressure in a tank should be around 250 psi in order to keep NGLs housed and under a low pressure, so holding trucks can get to the site and remove liquids.

-Bulkhead Stanchion: channel that protects against accidental truck pull-away.
+- Bulkhead Stanchion: a channel that protects against accidental truck pull-away.

-Flex Hose, Hose Couplings: protects piping incase trucking company pulls away with the hoses connected and moves the bulkhead.
+- Flex Hose, Hose Couplings: protects piping in case the trucking company pulls away with the hoses connected and moves the bulkhead.
 The flex hoses will stretch versus breaking the ridged piping.